rutvilandge/Streaming-Churn-Intelligence/README.md

 Contributions, issues, and feature requests are welcome.
 Feel free to open an issue or submit a pull request.

-##Contact

-Your Name
+## Contact

 📧 rutvilandge@gamil.com

 🔗 LinkedIn :www.linkedin.com/in/rutvi-landge-9988413b0

 <div align="center">
-⭐ If you found this project useful, consider giving it a star!
+If you found this project useful, consider giving it a star!

 </div>